 ws

-The ws module provides a WebSocket client for JSH applications.
+The ws module provides WebSocket client and server APIs for JSH applications.

 Typical usage looks like this.